The 15 best PR books (according to the experts)

 Summary

-Unfortunately, in this modern PR landscape, the average PR person will need to know at least the basics of digital marketing.
+Unfortunately, in this modern PR landscape, the average PR person will need to know at least the basics of digital PR and link building.
 While most people know that digital marketing and PR have different skill sets, now more than ever, the average PR professional is expected to understand and utilize digital media.

 Digital Marketing: Strategy, Implementation & Practice is a crash course in digital marketing, from social media to influencer marketing to online reputation management and more.